Building Healthy Habits in 6 Easy Steps

 Step 3: Simplify

 Now, pick a maximum of TWO actions (from either the same or separate goals).
 Yes, you may be thinking, “what did I do all that work for on the other goals, then?”
 Do not worry, that was not a futile effort.
-Without having fully analyzed all of your goals, would not have selected the two best goals to begin forming into habits.
+Without having fully analyzed all of your goals, you would not have selected the two best goals to begin forming specific actions into habits.

 The most successful people on the planet know that it’s best to pick a very small number of tasks to do and then do them well, ensuring they get completed.
 Only then do they move on.